Asadex/Rykky-Photography/README.md

   - HTML5: usage of semantic tags and added accesibility for an easier navigation, iframes...
   - SASS: CSS3 preprocessor use of logic, variables , mixins, for a simpler and more maintainable web.
-  - JavaScript: interactivity, light box.
+  - JavaScript: interactivity, sliders, galleries...

-BACK END features that I want to include in the future with Node.js Mongo etc
-  - Registration
-  - Online shop
-  - Orders control